KitronikLtd/pxt-kitronik-lab-bit/Tutorial_B_Create_A_Switch.md

 ### What is a switch? @unplugged
 A switch is another word for a button.
 Buttons and switches are used in lots of different products.
 For example: TV remotes, doorbells, light switches etc.
-Switches are used to indicate to computers that an activity needs to happen.
-Typically with two positions such as 'On' or 'Off'.
+Switches are used to indicate to computers that an activity needs to happen, typically with two positions, such as 'On' or 'Off'.
-Have a think of any other products around that have a buttons or switches.
+Have a think of any other products that have buttons or switches.
 How many can you name?
-The code that will be create will have a basic activity happen once a switch/ button has been pressed the BBC micro:bit LEDs/lights will turn On.
+The code that will be create will have a basic activity happen once a switch/button has been pressed.

 ![switch image](https://KitronikLtd.github.io/pxt-kitronik-lab-bit/assets/switch.png)